kennethcollins138/OCR-QA-Pipeline/research/ocr_filesystem.md

   This is important for speed/accuracy tradeoff.
 - **OCR Processing**: Once classified, the document needs to be processed by the appropriate OCR service.
 - **Minimize Latency**: Reduce the time taken to download and process the files.
 - **Transition to Live Video Feeds**: Eventaully, the system should be capable of handling live video feed processing.
+Would take scan the page live.

 ## Idea Brainstorm